VTEX Design System

 I found it was very fun writing these docs.
 It was a exercise of empathy, putting myself on the shoes of lonely devs that could potentially not have designers with them, or even beginner designers learning about our interaction patterns.
 It was also a philosophical exercise, trying to understand what even basic components such as Buttons or Checkboxes were really made for and expressing it in a concise and accessible language.

-Table
+Data Table

-After basic atomic components such as buttons and inputs, Tables are the most used components in Admin screens in almost every digital product.
 Going through the legacy Admin screens it was clear it wasn’t different for us.
 Most of them were comprised of mostly a big fat table and some controls such as column sorting, search, filtering, importing and exporting.
-So we started gathering forces from designers and developers of different teams to create our own, awesome Table component.
+These are examples of 4 admins that were designed in different times of the company and almost felt like 4 different platforms.

 table bench